-Donald Trump Was ‘Borderline Screaming’ At His TV Over Poor Performance Of Impeachment Lawyer Bruce Castor
+Donald Trump Was 'Borderline Screaming' At His TV Over Poor Performance Of Impeachment Lawyer Bruce Castor

-Donald Trump was furious and “borderline screaming” at his television while watching impeachment lawyer Bruce Castor during opening statements of the former president’s trial in the U.S. Senate.
+Donald Trump was furious and "borderline screaming" at his television while watching impeachment lawyer Bruce Castor deliver opening statements in the former president's trial in the U.S. Senate.

-Castor’s performance was widely panned, with even some allies of Trump calling it disjointed and ineffective.
-He even admitted in the opening statements that the House managers seeking to convict did a strong job in establishing their case.
+Castor's performance was widely panned, with even some allies of Trump calling it disjointed and ineffective.
+Castor even admitted in the opening statements that the House managers seeking to convict did a strong job in establishing their case.

 "I'll be quite frank with you.
 We changed what we were going to do on account that we thought that the House managers' presentation was well done," he said, via Business Insider.

-Kaitlan Collins reported on CNN that Trump was furious with the performance, saying he was close to yelling while watching on television from his home at his company’s Mar-a-Lago resort in Florida.
+Kaitlan Collins reported on CNN -- as seen in the embed below -- that Trump was furious with the performance, saying he was close to yelling while watching television from his home at his company's Mar-a-Lago resort in Florida.

 Trump is standing trial for a single impeachment count passed last month that accused him of inciting insurrection with his actions leading up to the attack on the U.S. Capitol.
 Trump had struggled in putting a defense together, with his original legal team quitting with just a little more than a week before it was set to start.
 As The Inquisitr reported, Trump had called on them to claim that the election had been stolen from him, the same unfounded claim that critics say fueled the anger of his supporters who attacked the Capitol.